Raffaello/threedangles/README.md

 - [ ] `__vectorcall`, `__fastcall`

 #### Note on compilers
-It looks like that some intrinsics might not be required as the compiler is already addressing where it can some SIMD optimization.
+It looks like compilers are already using some SIMD from default C/C++ code.

 - [ ] add specific compiler options on CMAKE configuration, to enhanche performances.